+Before we start with tips for how to draw a roar, let's think about what roaring actually is.
 Many actions and emotions can be thought of as either energy expending or energy conserving.
-For example, yelling, cheering and anger expend energy while sleeping, hiding and sadness conserve energy.
+For example, yelling, cheering and roaring expend energy while sleeping, hiding and sadness conserve energy.

-Energy-expending actions tend to stretch one out: reaching, pulling stretching out.
-In contract energy-conserving actions tend to compress one in: huddling, curling, squishing into a ball.
-When character drawing, these are the basic principles that I keep in mind when approaching how to draw a mighty roar.
+Energy-expending actions tend to stretch a person or animal out: reaching, pulling stretching out.
+In contrast, energy-conserving actions tend to compress in as you huddle, curl or squish into a ball.
+When character drawing, these are the basic principles that I keep in mind.

 A big part of successfully showing the emotion in a roar is effectively exploiting lines of tension.
 What's moving when the subject is roaring, where are these parts located, and what anatomy restricts them from moving any further?